TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-boardsbacklogs.md

 **Why are Features or Epics missing from the backlog?**

   - Ensure you are looking at the correct backlog level (Epics, Features, Stories).
-[Learn more](https://docs.microsoft.com/azure/devops/boards/boards/kanban-overview?view=azure-devops#product-and-portfolio-kanban-boards)
+[Learn more here](https://docs.microsoft.com/azure/devops/boards/boards/kanban-overview?view=azure-devops#product-and-portfolio-kanban-boards).

   - Try showing parents to [expand the tree hierarchy](https://docs.microsoft.com/azure/devops/boards/backlogs/organize-backlog?view=azure-devops)